 Sveta Petka church boasts interior frescoes and composite stone and brick walls over a meter thick.
 Named for a Bulgarian martyr from the 11th century, Petka Ikoniyska, the church was also the patron of Medieval saddlers.

-Vitosha Boulevard is the main shopping street with some of the top restaurants in Sofi a and exclusive Western stores.
-The atmosphere is stylish and lively, with a variety of cuisines and a promenade atmosphere, particularly vibrant in the summer.
+Vitosha Boulevard is the main shopping street with some of the top restaurants in Sofia and exclusive Western stores.
+The atmosphere is stylish and lively, with a variety of cuisines and a promenade atmosphere, particularly vibrant in the summer with live music.

-Sofia: Guided Street Art & Stunning Graffiti Walking Tour (new tour) Click here for details – Sofia’s urban art scene is vibrant and eclectic.
+Sofia: Guided Street Art & Stunning Graffiti Walking Tour (new tour) Click here for details – Sofia’s urban art scene is vibrant and eclectic, as befitting the capital city of Bulgaria.
 Take advantage and scout out the pathways and artists on this guided walk with a knowledgable local.

 6. Central Synagogue Sofia Bulgaria

-Constructed between 1904 and 1909 by an Austrian architect whose intention was to replicate the Sephardic synagogue in Vienna, the Bulgarian Sephardic synagogue is the 2nd largest synagogue in Europe (The biggest synagogue in Europe is the synagogue on Dohany street in Budapest).
+Constructed between 1904 and 1909 by an Austrian architect whose intention for the Sofia synagogue commission was to replicate the Sephardic synagogue in Vienna, the Bulgarian Sephardic synagogue is the 2nd largest synagogue in Europe (The biggest synagogue in Europe is the synagogue on Dohany street in Budapest).
 The building was partially destroyed, along with its Judaica library and Hebrew books, during the 1944 bombings.

 7. Sofia University Botanic Garden

 After the monarchy was abolished in 1946, the former royal palace of Bulgaria was converted into the National Art Gallery.
-The collection consists of contemporary, National Revival and medieval paintings, as well as 4,000 religious icons.
+The collection consists of contemporary art, National Revival art, and paintings from the Middle Ages, as well as 4,000 religious icons.

 9. Borisova Gradina (Boris’ Garden)

 Begun in 1884 and designed by three separate gardeners who developed the initial design, Boris’ Garden is named for Tsar Boris III.
 Borisova Gradina Park is the oldest, largest park in Sofia.
-By 1886, the garden had four alleys in an area of 300,000 square meters.
+By 1886, the city garden had four alleys in an area of 300,000 square meters.
 A large lake was added in 1889, along with deciduous and conifer trees.
 In the early 20th century, fountains, a playground, and a wealth of flowers and ornamentals made Borisova Gradina Park one of the largest parks in the Balkans.
-The garden was last reconstructed in 1986.
+The garden was last reconstructed in 1986 and nature lovers will delight in its tranquil atmosphere.

 10. St Alexander Nevsky Cathedral

 From Sofia: Rila Monastery & Boyana Church Small Group Tour Click here for details – the Rita Monastery is the most important Orthodox cloister in Bulgaria, adorned with gilded balconies and frescoes.
-After lunch, visit the Byzantine Boyana Church.
+After lunch, visit the Byzantine Boyana Church, a UNESCO World Heritage Site.
 Travel in air conditioned van with English speaking guide.
 Click here for alternative option: transportation to the UNESCO sites with audio guide.
-Additional options, including private transportation, click here.
+Additional day trip options, including private transportation, click here.

 Sofia: Lovech, Devetashka Cave, and Krushuna Waterfalls Tour (new tour) – The history and natural beauty of Bulgaria combine in this full day excursion with guide.
 Visit Lovech, a historic Ottoman city with fortress, Devetashka Cave (featured in the movie Expendables 2), and the Krushuna waterfalls, one of the largest in Bulgaria.
 Click here for details.

 From Sofia: Plovdiv & Bachkovo Monastery 3-Day Guided Trip (new tour) – The city of Plovdiv is Bulgaria’s 2nd largest and dates back to Thracian times.
 Its Ottoman-era houses are situated on picturesque cobbled streets.
-Your tour will include a deep dive into Plovdiv’s architectural and culture, natural attractions such as waterfalls and mountain scenery in Bulgaria’s wine country, and medieval fortresses and a monastery where Jews were hidden in WWII.
+Your tour will include a deep dive into Plovdiv’s architecture and culture, natural attractions such as waterfalls and mountain scenery in Bulgaria’s wine country, fortresses from medieval times and a monastery where Jews were hidden in WWII.
 Click here for details.

 All too quickly, our stay in Bulgaria came to an end.
 We would have liked to visit more Sofia attractions, but sadly, ran out of time.
 We’re very much looking forward to returning to this beautiful, and very underrated, Balkan capital.

 The Sofia Hotel Balkan, where we stayed, rivals and surpasses 5-star properties in other European capitals.
-One of the best hotels in Sofia Bulgaria.
+This is one of the best hotels in Sofia Bulgaria, if not all of Eastern Europe.
 Amenities include restaurant, bar, salon, business center.
 We had the best pedicures we’ve ever had, never to be forgotten.
 The Hotel Balkan’s spacious, luxurious interiors are beautifully finished and the service is impeccable.

-We ate several meals in sidewalk restaurants on Vitosha Street during our stay, but the evening we went down a leafy side street for traditional Bulgarian cuisine at Moma Restaurant is one of the top restaurants in Sofia.
+We ate several meals in sidewalk restaurants on Vitosha Street during our stay, but the evening we went down a leafy side street for traditional dishes that comprise Bulgarian cuisine at Moma Restaurant is one of the best restaurants in Sofia.
 Master chef Alexander Nikolov prepares eggplant-based and grilled meat dishes using vintage recipes, and then gives them a contemporary twist.

 The setting is a striking combination of Bulgarian textiles and 20th-century modern seating, with enlargements of beautiful Bulgarian women in traditional dress.
 The building dates to the 1930s and there are three floors for indoor seating as well as a garden deck.